MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 This article explains how to configure MLflow to connect to an Azure Machine Learning workspace for tracking, registry management, and deployment.

 Azure Machine Learning workspaces are MLflow-compatible, which means they can act as MLflow servers without any extra configuration.
 Each workspace has an MLflow tracking URI that MLflow can use to connect to the workspace.
-Azure Machine Learning workspaces **are already configured to work with MLflow** so no extra configuration is required.
+Azure Machine Learning workspaces **are already configured to work with MLflow**, so no extra configuration is required.

 However, if you work outside Azure Machine Learning, you need to configure MLflow to point to the workspace.
 Affected environments include your local machine, Azure Synapse Analytics, and Azure Databricks.